Kid-friendly Museums and Attractions

 Not only is Dallas Museum of Art one of the 10 largest art museums in the nation, it also does a fantastic job of catering to families with kids of all ages, from their free Art to Go Family Tote Bags, which allows children to interact with exhibits in a creative way, to teen workshops as well as concerts and other programs.

-The five-floor Perot Museum of Nature and Science houses 11 permanent exhibits, including Gems & Minerals (home to a 5-foot purple geode), the Hall of Birds, which allows young scientists to explore the connection between dinosaurs and modern-day avians, and the Sports Hall, which allows visitors to participate in sports activities that are later analyzed using a high-speed camera.
+The five-floor Perot Museum of Nature and Science houses 11 permanent exhibits, including Gems & Minerals (home to a 5-foot purple geode), the Hall of Birds, and the Sports Hall, which allows visitors to participate in sports activities that are later analyzed using a high-speed camera.
 While many of the exhibits might be best suited for older children, kids 5 and younger will enjoy exploring The Children’s Museum, which includes a water play table, farmer’s market station and more!

 Bentonville, Arkansas